Jc2k/Jc2k.github.io/_posts/2018-03-02-gemini-pda.md

 ---
 layout: post
-title: Gemini: First thoughts
+title: "Gemini: First thoughts"
+description: "My Gemini came - but is it any good?"
+category:
-tags: gemini
+tags: ['gemini']
 ---

 I just got my hands on my Gemini yesterday.
 I have been looking forward to this campaign delivering for over a year (I was so excited I managed to be backer #5).
 It's a spiritual successor to the Psion devices I grew up with and that makes it a must have for me - even if my ultraportable Mac and iPhone have seemingly eroded any real need.
 So here are my first thoughts on the Pocket Computers Gemini.